TomKellyGenetics/2028/README.md

 # 2028 <a href='https://twitter.com/tomkXY/status/1335275638932918272'><img src='https://nugalis.com/japanese/vocabulary/image/3142/v1-/warai-laughlaughtersmile.jpg' align="right" height="139" /></a>

-**Disclaimer: this is a novelty cosmetic package that replaces the magrittr pipe with hilarous alternatives.
+**Disclaimer: this is a novelty cosmetic package that replaces the twothousandandtwentyeight pipe with hilarous alternatives.
 We do not recommend actually using it in important projects.**

 ---------------------------